lorenzozane/ing-sw-2020-Malandra-Veroni-Zane/README.md

 - `parameter2` : "server port" (if null port will be 12345)

 #### GUI
+To run, requires at least Java 10 (Version 54).
+Since WSL does not support graphical user interface, to run it is recommended to use cmd.exe.
 To launch the client with GUI use the following command:
 ```
 java -jar gui.jar
 ```

 ### Server
+To run, requires at least Java 9 (Version 53).
 To launch the client with GUI use the following command:
 ```
 java -jar server.jar [parameter1] [parameter2]